CsillaVamos/csillavamos/index.md

 ![picture of me](/assets/images/pictureofme.png)

-**Spatial analyst specializing in short-term desktop GIS and spatial analysis projects.**
+**Spatial analyst specializing in desktop GIS and spatial analysis projects.**

 I support research, planning, and consulting teams with clear, decision-focused spatial analysis using ArcGIS Pro, QGIS, and R.